Channel News Asia "Millionaire Minds"

 Is this a virtual only program?

-Yes: The Hyper Accelerator Executive-in-Residence Fellowship will be run entirely remotely.
+Yes: The Hyper Accelerator Investor-in-Residence Fellowship will be run entirely remotely.
 This enables participation from all corners of the world.
 We’ve spent the past few cohorts mastering the playbook for building remote communities and relationship building online, and will apply the same approach here.

 Post-COVID, we’ll return to organizing offline programming like dinners, small gatherings, and retreats, but the core Fellowship will remain a remote-first experience.